 Despite the fact that used cars are pocket-friendly and easy to buy, they leave bad imprints on the environment in one way or the other.
-If you are unaware of them, please check these 7 negative effects of a used car on the environment.
+How do you think used cars can impact on the environment?
+Here are 7 negative effects of a used car on the environment.

 1. Destruction of natural resources

 Natural resources are the gifts of nature, which we should care about.
 Despite being the most brainy creature on this planet, we share the maximum part in the destruction of the natural resources available on earth.
 While producing cars and other automobiles, it uses a large amount of steel, iron, plastics, rubber and other materials.
 Similar, most of such products are created to make the car look dashing.
 Even the production processes also consume a great portion of energy which directly or indirectly affects the environment.

 Most of the major players are changing their manufacturing strategies with new cars, but an option of a used car is still available which implants a significant effect on the surrounding environment.